kapoko/tab-closer/README.md

 # Tab Closer

 A Firefox extension that closes tabs after they have not been activated by the user for a configurable number of wall-clock hours.
+It closes overdue tabs on startup, giving you a clean browser session.

 ## Behavior